Packed with fresh kale, chicken and white beans, this is such a hearty and comforting cold weather soup!

 - ½ teaspoon freshly cracked black pepper more or less, to taste

 - 2 (15.8 ounce) cans great northern beans rinsed and drained

 - 1 bunch kale thick stems removed and roughly chopped into about 2 inch pieces

 - ½ teaspoon dried thyme

-- Optional: Shredded Parmesan cheese for topping
+- Grated Parmesan cheese optional topping

 - Heat the olive oil in a large soup pot or dutch oven over medium high heat.
 Add garlic, celery, onion, salt and pepper.
 Cook, stirring frequently until tender, about 5 minutes.

 - Add the beans, chicken broth, water, kale, chicken and thyme.
 Stir well to combine.
 Cover and bring to a boil.

 - Reduce heat and simmer until kale is tender, about 5 minutes.